rindPHI/isla-bash-fuzzer/README.md

 # A Language-aware, Coverage-based Evolutionary Fuzzer Bash Script Based on ISLa

-This project demonstrates how to implement a simple evolutionary fuzzer around the `isla mutate` command, which mutates program inputs preserving syntactical and semantic language features.
+This project demonstrates how to implement a simple evolutionary fuzzer around [ISLa's](https://github.com/rindPHI/isla) `isla mutate` command, which mutates program inputs preserving syntactical and semantic language features.
 To demonstrate that in *essence*, it is really simple, we implemented the fuzzer in Bash :smiley:

 The main file containing all the fuzzer code is `fuzzer/fuzz.sh`.
 Test subjects must be Python programs since we use the Python `coverage` module to obtain